cabforum/servercert/docs/EVG.md

-1. **5.** That Company can be contacted at its stated place of business at the following telephone number:ÃÂ
+1. **5.** That Company can be contacted at its stated place of business at the following telephone number:

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-1. **6.** That Company has an active current Demand Deposit Account with a regulated financial institution.ÃÂ
+1. **6.** That Company has an active current Demand Deposit Account with a regulated financial institution.

-1. **7.** That Company has the right to use the following Domain Name in identifying itself on the Internet:ÃÂ
+1. **7.** That Company has the right to use the following Domain Name in identifying itself on the Internet:

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_